 As indicated earlier, not a single domestic well exceeded the primary federal and state standards during the reporting period.
-This represents a significant improvement over previous reporting periods when several wells exceeded the MCL for trace metals.
+This represents a significant improvement over previous reporting periods when several wells exceeded the MCL for trace metals as in the 2004-2008 initial reporting five-year period.
 Trace metals are briefly discussed here and compared to previous reporting periods.